Convert between Word files and HTML pages

-The following example shows how you can convert an HTML file to a PDF and specify some page options.
+The following example shows how you can convert a Word file to HTML with embedded images and semantic elements.

 using GemBox.Document;